omise/omise-ios-swift/README.md

 ## Setup

-Please copy all files in {repo root}/Omise-iOS/Omise-iOS/OmiseLib into your project.
+Please copy all files in {repo root}/Omise-iOS_SDK/SDK into your project.

+## Installation

+Omise-iOS-Swift is available through [CocoaPods](http://cocoapods.org).
+To install it, simply add the following line to your Podfile:

+    pod 'Omise-iOS-Swift', '~> 1.0'

 ## Primary classes